-GreenCollar have been working with graziers and land managers across the country To develop carbon projects under various methods since the inception of the Carbon Farming Initiative (CFI).
+GreenCollar workS with graziers, farmers and land managers across the country To develop carbon projects under the Carbon Farming Initiative (CFI).

 The Emissions Reduction Fund is a Commonwealth voluntary scheme to reduce or sequester greenhouse gas emissions.
 The most successful and cost effective mechanism so far has been land sector abatement (storing carbon in vegetation and soils).
 It has provided the opportunity to offer commercial incentives for landholders or land managers to adopt new land management practices and/or technologies to reduce their emissions or sequester carbon dioxide equivalent (C02e).
 There are a number of different activities that participants can undertake to do this such as reducing methane emissions from cattle, rejuvenating soil health with carbon, regenerating or protecting native vegetation across where it is cost effective.
 Participants earn an Australian Carbon Credit Unit (ACCU) for every ton of CO2e sequestered or avoided emission.